 A towable RV does not have its own driving engine and will require you to use your own vehicle to tow it each time you switch locations.
-Because of this, if you are going to choose a towable style RV you will want to first be sure to check your vehicle’s owner’s manual to make sure you know what its towing capacity, payload, and other towing limitations are.
+Because of this, if you are going to choose a towable style RV, you will want to check your vehicle’s owner’s manual to make sure you know what its towing capacity, payload, and other towing limitations are.

 Within this category of RVs, you can choose from a variety of styles, including: a foldable camping trailer, toyhaulers, truck campers, fifth-wheel travel trailers, and travel trailers with and without pop-outs.

 A motorized RV is what most people typically think of when they hear the word “RV”.
 A motorized RV has its own driving engine, does not need to be towed, is built on automotive frames, and typically sleeps up to eight people.
 Another name often used for motorized RVs is “motorhome” or “motorcoach.”
 These can be further broken down into classes.
 Class C’s are smaller than Class A’s, which can look a lot like a tour bus.